DanaJomar/PyALE/README.md

 **Disclaimer:** This is still a work in progress project so the code still have some missing pieces.
 The end goal is to release as a Python package in pypi.

 ## Features:
-* Effect of one numeric feature with the option of computing a confidence interval of the effect
+* Effect of one numeric feature with the option of computing a confidence interval of the effect.
-* Effect of one discrete or categorical features
+* Effect of one discrete or categorical features with the option of computing a confidence interval of the effect.
 * Effect of two numeric feature

 ## Usage with examples: